Feral Hog trap demonstration

-The University of Missouri Extension office in Madison County would like to invite you to our upcoming program: Feral Hog Trap Demonstration.
+The University of Missouri Extension office in Madison County will hold a Feral Hog Trap Demonstration.

 The instructor for this program will be Jonathan Fox from the USDA.
 In this program, participants will be learning about the Missouri drop trap.
 Fox will be describing the feral swine partnership/efforts of the USDA and how they have been using their partners to control feral swine.
 He will also be available to answer any questions you have about the trapping program.